syntest-framework/syntest-solidity/README.md

 To run syntest-solidity as a plugin of the truffle testing library, you need to create a truffle-config.js with the following contents:

+> This file is auto-generated when using the standalone tool.

 ```js
 module.exports = {
   test_directory: ".syntest/tests",